Wallaby

 Photo: Wallaby hopping

-There are 30 different types of wallaby, and are broadly classified by the habitat in which they live.
-These are the rock wallaby, bush wallaby and shrub wallaby.
+There are 30 different types of wallaby, and are broadly classified by the habitat in which they live; such the rock wallaby, bush wallaby and shrub wallaby.
 Some are also named based on their size and appearance—for example, the hare wallaby.

 • Differences: Wallabies vs Kangaroo